thumbtack/slate/source/supply_api.html.md

     --user '<thumbtack_username>:<thumbtack_password>'
 ```

 This endpoint will be called by Thumbtack to update the lead payload to Partners.
-Currently, lead price generated after generating the leads, so Thumbtack need new update lead API for sending updated payload to any Partner.
+Currently, lead price is generated after generating the leads, so Thumbtack needs a new `updateLead` API for sending updated payload to any Partner.

 This update lead endpoint should be `PUT`.